Croc-Dou/Statistical-learning-using-R/README.md

-# ISLR
+# Probability modeling and statistical learning using R

-My solutions and some other related practices.
+My solutions to ISLR Questions and some other related practices.